wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

     (5) All expenses incurred in the administration of this Act shall be paid out of money appropriated by Parliament.

-    Section 33(1A): inserted, on 7 July 2010, by [section 5][75] of the Incorporated Societies Amendment Act 2010 (2010 No 68).
+    Section 33(1A): inserted, on 7 July 2010, by [section 5][68] of the Incorporated Societies Amendment Act 2010 (2010 No 68).

-    Subsection (2A) was inserted, as from 5 November 1971, by section 7 Incorporated Societies Amendment Act 1971\.
+    Section 33(2A): inserted, on 5 November 1971, by section 7 of the Incorporated Societies Amendment Act 1971 (1971 No 43).

-    Subsection (3) was substituted by section [2(1)][46] Incorporated Societies Amendment Act 1953\.
+    Section 33(3): replaced, on 26 November 1953, by [section 2(1)][69] of the Incorporated Societies Amendment Act 1953 (1953 No 80).

-    In subsection (4) the reference to the Consolidated Account was substituted for a reference to the Consolidated Revenue Account (as substituted for a reference to the Consolidated Fund by section 4(4) Public Revenues Amendment Act 1963) by section 114(6) Public Finance Act 1977\.
-The terms ""Public Account"" and ""Consolidated Account"" were abolished by [section 83][76] Public Finance Act 1989 and are both deemed to be part of the ""Crown Bank Account"".
+    Section 33(4): amended, on 1 April 1978, pursuant to section 114(6) of the Public Finance Act 1977 (1977 No 65).

 ##### 34 Inspection of documents

-*   (1) Every person may,, inspect the register or any documents lodged with the Registrar.
+*   (1) Every person may, inspect the register or any documents lodged with the Registrar.

     (2) Any person may, on payment of the prescribed fee, require a copy of the certificate of the incorporation of any society, or a copy of or extract from the register or any document lodged with the Registrar, to be certified by the Registrar under his seal.

     (3) Any such copy or extract purporting to be under the seal of the Registrar shall be received in evidence in all proceedings, civil or criminal.

-    (4) No process for compelling the production of any document kept by the Registrar shall issue from any Court except with the leave of that Court, and every such process if issued shall bear on it a statement that it is issued with the leave of the Court.
+    (4) No process for compelling the production of any document kept by the Registrar shall issue from any court except with the leave of that court, and every such process if issued shall bear on it a statement that it is issued with the leave of the court.

-    Subsection (1) was amended, as from 5 November 1971, by section 8(1) Incorporated Societies Amendment Act 1971 by omitting the words ""on payment of the prescribed fee"".
+    Section 34(1): amended, on 5 November 1971, by section 8(1) of the Incorporated Societies Amendment Act 1971 (1971 No 43).

-    Subsection (4) was inserted, as from 5 November 1971, by section 8(2) Incorporated Societies Amendment Act 1971\.
+    Section 34(4): inserted, on 5 November 1971, by section 8(2) of the Incorporated Societies Amendment Act 1971 (1971 No 43).

 ##### 34A Powers of inspection of Registrar

-*   (1) Subject to subsection [(3)][39] of this section, the Registrar or any person authorised by him may, for the purpose of ascertaining whether a society or any officer of a society is complying or has complied with this Act, or of ascertaining whether the Registrar should exercise any of his rights or powers under this Act, or of detecting offences against this Act---
+*   (1) Subject to subsection (3) of this section, the Registrar or any person authorised by him may, for the purpose of ascertaining whether a society or any officer of a society is complying or has complied with this Act, or of ascertaining whether the Registrar should exercise any of his rights or powers under this Act, or of detecting offences against this Act---

-    *   (a) Require a society or any officer of a society to produce for inspection any registers, records, accounts, books, or papers that are kept by the society; and
+    *   (a) require a society or any officer of a society to produce for inspection any registers, records, accounts, books, or papers that are kept by the society; and

-    *   (b) In any case where the Registrar or the person authorised by him considers that the aforesaid purpose cannot be achieved by inspecting only the documents specified in paragraph [(a)][39] of this subsection, or where such documents are not produced for inspection, require any person (including any officer employed in or in connection with any Government Department) to produce for inspection any registers, records, accounts, books, or papers that contain information relating to any money or other property that is or has been managed, supervised, controlled, or held in trust by or for the society; and
+    *   (b) in any case where the Registrar or the person authorised by him considers that the aforesaid purpose cannot be achieved by inspecting only the documents specified in paragraph (a) of this subsection, or where such documents are not produced for inspection, require any person (including any officer employed in or in connection with any Government Department) to produce for inspection any registers, records, accounts, books, or papers that contain information relating to any money or other property that is or has been managed, supervised, controlled, or held in trust by or for the society; and

-    *   (c) Inspect and make records of any such registers, records, accounts, books, or papers; and
+    *   (c) inspect and make records of any such registers, records, accounts, books, or papers; and

-    *   (d) For the purposes of making records thereof, take possession of and remove from the premises where they are kept, for such period of time as is reasonable in the circumstances, any such registers, records, accounts, books, or papers.
+    *   (d) for the purposes of making records thereof, take possession of and remove from the premises where they are kept, for such period of time as is reasonable in the circumstances, any such registers, records, accounts, books, or papers.

     (1A) To avoid doubt, in subsection (1) **registers, records, accounts, books, or papers** includes any of those things in an electronic form.

-    (2) Nothing in subsection [(1)][39] of this section limits or affects the [Tax Administration Act 1994][77] or the [Statistics Act 1975][78].
+    (2) Nothing in subsection (1) of this section limits or affects the [Tax Administration Act 1994][70] or the [Statistics Act 1975][71].

     (3) \[Repealed\]

-    (4) A person who has made an inspection under subsection [(1)][39] of this section shall give, divulge, or communicate any records or information that he has acquired in the course of the inspection to such of the following persons as may require such records or information, namely:
+    (4) A person who has made an inspection under subsection (1) of this section shall give, divulge, or communicate any records or information that he has acquired in the course of the inspection to such of the following persons as may require such records or information, namely:

-    *   (a) The Registrar:
+    *   (a) the Registrar:

-    *   (b) An Assistant Registrar.
+    *   (b) an Assistant Registrar.

-    (5) A person who has made an inspection under subsection [(1)][39] of this section shall, upon being directed to do so by a person for the time being holding the office of Registrar, give, divulge, or communicate any records or information that he has acquired in the course of the inspection to such of the following persons as that Registrar specifies, namely:
+    (5) A person who has made an inspection under subsection (1) of this section shall, upon being directed to do so by a person for the time being holding the office of Registrar, give, divulge, or communicate any records or information that he has acquired in the course of the inspection to such of the following persons as that Registrar specifies, namely:

-    *   (a) The Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act:
+    *   (a) the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act:

-    *   (b) The chief executive of the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act:
+    *   (b) the chief executive of the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act:

-    *   (c) Any person authorised by that Registrar to receive such records or information.
+    *   (c) any person authorised by that Registrar to receive such records or information.

     (6) \[Repealed\]

-    (7) The Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act or the chief executive of the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act may, by written notice to that person, require a person for the time being holding the office of Registrar or Deputy Registrar to give a direction under subsection [(5)][39] of this section; and that person shall comply with any such requirement.
+    (7) The Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act or the chief executive of the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act may, by written notice to that person, require a person for the time being holding the office of Registrar or Deputy Registrar to give a direction under subsection (5) of this section; and that person shall comply with any such requirement.

     (8) \[Repealed\]

-    (9) If any society refuses or fails to produce for inspection to the Registrar, or to any person authorised by the Registrar for the purposes of subsection [(1)][39] of this section, any document that the Registrar or authorised person has under that subsection required it to produce, the society commits an offence and shall be liable to a fine not exceeding $1,000\.
+    (9) If any society refuses or fails to produce for inspection to the Registrar, or to any person authorised by the Registrar for the purposes of subsection (1) of this section, any document that the Registrar or authorised person has under that subsection required it to produce, the society commits an offence and shall be liable to a fine not exceeding $1,000\.

-    (10) If any officer of a society or other person refuse or fails to produce for inspection to the Registrar, or to any person authorised by the Registrar for the purposes of subsection [(1)][39] of this section, any document within the power or control of that officer or person that the Registrar or authorised person has under that subsection required him to produce, that officer or person commits an offence and shall be liable to a fine not exceeding $1,000\.
+    (10) If any officer of a society or other person refuse or fails to produce for inspection to the Registrar, or to any person authorised by the Registrar for the purposes of subsection (1) of this section, any document within the power or control of that officer or person that the Registrar or authorised person has under that subsection required him to produce, that officer or person commits an offence and shall be liable to a fine not exceeding $1,000\.

-    (11) Any person who wilfully obstructs or hinders the Registrar, or any person authorised by the Registrar for the purposes of subsection [(1)][39] of this section, while the Registrar or authorised person is making an inspection, or a record, or taking possession of, or removing any documents pursuant to that subsection, commits an offence and shall be liable to a fine not exceeding $1,000\.
+    (11) Any person who wilfully obstructs or hinders the Registrar, or any person authorised by the Registrar for the purposes of subsection (1) of this section, while the Registrar or authorised person is making an inspection, or a record, or taking possession of, or removing any documents pursuant to that subsection, commits an offence and shall be liable to a fine not exceeding $1,000\.

     (12) Nothing in this section limits or affects legal professional privilege.

-    Sections 34A and 34B were inserted, as from 14 October 1981, by section 5 Incorporated Societies Amendment Act 1981 (1981 No 41).
+    Section 34A: replaced, on 6 December 1983, by section 2 of the Incorporated Societies Amendment Act 1983 (1983 No 54).

-    Section 34A was substituted, as from 6 December 1983, by section 2 Incorporated Societies Amendment Act 1983 (1983 No 54).
+    Section 34(1A): inserted, on 7 July 2010, by [section 6][72] of the Incorporated Societies Amendment Act 2010 (2010 No 68).

-    Section 34(1A): inserted, on 7 July 2010, by [section 6][79] of the Incorporated Societies Amendment Act 2010 (2010 No 68).
+    Section 34A(2): amended, on 1 April 1995, by section YB 1 of the Income Tax Act 1994 (1994 No 164).

-    Subsection (2) was amended, as from 1 April 1995, by section YB 1 Income Tax Act 1994 (1994 No 164) by substituting the words ""Tax Administration Act 1994"" for the words ""Inland Revenue Department Act 1974"".
+    Section 34A(3): repealed, on 1 April 1987, by [section 25(1)][73] of the Official Information Amendment Act 1987 (1987 No 8).

-    Subsection (3) was repealed, as from 1 April 1987, by section [25(1)][80] Official Information Amendment Act 1987 (1987 No 8).
+    Section 34A(5)(a): replaced, on 1 October 1995, by [section 10(3)][74] of the Department of Justice (Restructuring) Act 1995 (1995 No 39).

-    Subsection (5)(a) and (b) were substituted, as from 1 October 1995, by section [10(3)][81] Department of Justice (Restructuring) Act 1995 (1995 No 39).
+    Section 34A(5)(b): replaced, on 1 October 1995, by [section 10(3)][74] of the Department of Justice (Restructuring) Act 1995 (1995 No 39).

-    Subsection (6) was repealed, as from 1 April 1987, by section [25(1)][80] Official Information Amendment Act 1987 (1987 No 8).
+    Section 34A(6): repealed, on 1 April 1987, by [section 25(1)][73] of the Official Information Amendment Act 1987 (1987 No 8).

-    Subsection (7) was substituted, as from 1 October 1995, by section [10(3)][81] Department of Justice (Restructuring) Act 1995 (1995 No 39).
+    Section 34A(7): replaced, on 1 October 1995, by [section 10(3)][74] of the Department of Justice (Restructuring) Act 1995 (1995 No 39).

-    Subsection (8) was repealed, as from 1 April 1987, by section [25(1)][80] Official Information Amendment Act 1987 (1987 No 8).
+    Section 34A(8): repealed, on 1 April 1987, by [section 25(1)][73] of the Official Information Amendment Act 1987 (1987 No 8).

 ##### 34B Appeals from decisions of Registrar